vaginessa/blog/articles/2014/12-improving-sped-of-smaz-compresor.md

 ```

 If the buffer is not big enough, it'll be enlarged.
 If the caller
-doesn't want additional complexity of managing reusable buffers, it can
+doesn't want manage the buffer, it can pass `nil`.
-pass `nil`.

 ## 3. Avoid un-necessary copies

-Compression and decompression improves reading data from memory, transforming it
+Compression and decompression involves reading data from memory, transforming it
 and writing the result to another memory location.

-Memory operations are expensive.
+Memory access is expensive.
 You can execute [7 CPU instructions](https://gist.github.com/kjk/0cd9e13e8b5f1046b697) for one memory operation in L2 cache.

 I noticed that compression was making unnecessary temporary copies of data.
 The code got [a bit more complicated](https://github.com/kjk/smaz/commit/754db648b7cd39fb12120a851e3d1106d2dff3e0) but also 1.14x faster.

-## A digression on benchmarking tools in Go
+## Benchmarking tools in Go

-One of the features that distinguish Go from other programming language
-implemenations is that out-of-the-box it comes with tooling for testing,
-profiling and benchmarking.
+Go includes tools for writing benchmarks and tests.

 Writing benchmarks is straightforward.
 Here's a benchmark for compression speed: